-EMPIRICAL and STATISTICAL METHODS were not considered for this project as not enough hydrological records of the area, along with observed events were available.
+EMPIRICAL and STATISTICAL METHODS were not considered for this project as insufficient hydrological records and observed points were available for the area.
 Therefore, a deterministic method has thus been selected to determine the results.

 This method comprises mainly manual, graphic and computer-generated spreadsheets.
 Therefore, we believe our selection of the 'UNIT HYDROGRAPH METHOD '(HRU 1972) and the 'RATIONAL METHOD' is appropriate because the site does not have a varying degree of post-development land change and does not have any existing permanent dams and sub-catchments.
 Computerised spreadsheets have been used to assist with iterations and to eliminate manual calculation errors.